rubenarocha14/FilmQueryProject/README.md

  prompts a custom exception message.

  Once the user selects to exit the app, a goodbye message will be displayed.

 #Technology Used:
 Eclipse, Atom, Terminal, mySQL, stackOverflow, YouTube MAMP

+#LESSONS LEARNED UPDATE:
+Working through this assignment helped me conceptualize a lot of key aspects of Relational Mapping that was missing.
+I was able to get a better understanding of the syntax errors I was making, as well as the relationship between the DAO and database.
+There were a lot of moving parts that I was having trouble wrapping my head around, but I feel confident in my corrections and understanding of the material.
 #Lessons Learned:

 I had a lot more trouble with this project that I was expecting to, particularly implementing the scanner and